How To Use GoFundMe To Fund A Business In 8 Steps

 Before you go about using GoFundMe to start a business, consider whether your startup is a good fit for GoFundMe.
-Many of the startups currently using crowdfunding to great effect are in industries that thrive on platforms like the aforementioned Kickstarter: makers of apps, gadgets, and games who typically don’t have an offline presence in the form of a restaurant or shop.
-Likewise, Patreon (see our review) has become a leading crowdfunder for podcasters, musicians, graphic artists, and other creatives whose work is easily disseminated online.
+Many of the startups currently using crowdfunding to great effect are in industries that thrive on platforms such as Kickstarter (as mentioned above): makers of apps, gadgets, and games who typically don’t have an offline presence in the form of a restaurant or shop.
+Likewise, Patreon has become a leading crowdfunder for podcasters, musicians, graphic artists, and other creatives whose work easily disseminates online.

 2) Develop A Business Plan & A Realistic Funding Goal

-Of course, all the best-laid plans on Earth won’t help you if you don’t actually raise any money.
+Of course, all the best-laid plans on Earth won’t help you if you don’t manage to raise any money.
 One way to increase your chances of crowdfunding success is to offer cool rewards to people who donate to your campaign.

 3) Offer Multiple Reward Tiers

 Remember when I said that GoFundMe donors are motivated mainly by the desire to do good?
-This may be the case, but you’re still competing for the limited attention of donors with all the other campaigns listed on the site.
-This is when rewards come into play.
+While this may be the case, you’re still competing for the limited attention of donors with all the other campaigns listed on the site.
+That’s where rewards come into play.

 With GoFundMe, as with Kickstarter and many other crowdfunders, you can offer multiple levels of rewards to those who contribute to your campaign.
 This means that you can offer increasingly higher-value rewards to people who donate larger amounts of money.
 My advice would be to take advantage of this crowdfunding feature and offer multiple reward tiers to your would-be donors.
 Give people a reason to feel invested in your success!

 While branded trinkets and t-shirts might draw some people in, rewards that give people a taste of your product or service are even better.
-Offer discounts, coupons and/or gift cards for whatever you have to offer.
-Get people in the habit of frequenting your business and they’ll be more likely to give you their business on an ongoing basis.
+Give discounts, coupons, or gift cards for whatever you have to offer.
+Get people in the habit of frequenting your business, and they’ll be more likely to give you their business on an ongoing basis.

 4) Refine Your Campaign Pitch

-When creating your GoFundMe campaign page, you’ll obviously want to make it as appealing as possible.
+When creating your GoFundMe campaign page, you’ll want to make it as appealing as possible.

-- Post A Fun Campaign Video: Keep it to around two minutes so you don’t lose viewers’ fickle attention, but don’t be afraid to show a personal touch, as people prefer authenticity and humor to slick sales pitches.
+- Post A Fun Campaign Video: Keep it to around two minutes, so you don’t lose viewers’ fickle attention.
+Don’t be afraid to show a personal touch, as people prefer authenticity and humor to slick sales pitches.
 You should at least allude to the personal challenges you’ve faced in growing your business.
-After all, this is GoFundMe, where tugging at the ol’ heartstrings is expected.
+After all, this is GoFundMe; tugs on the ol’ heartstrings are expected.

 - Make Your GoFundMe Campaign Page As Attractive As Possible: Use high-resolution images to promote your campaign.
 Preferably images that feature both you and your place of business.
-Remember: the personal touch is key.
+Remember: having a personal touch is key.

 - Write A Descriptive Title: Try to summarize what your campaign is all about with one phrase.
 Don’t just write “Business Needs Help” — that doesn’t tell anyone anything or capture their interest.
 A good, catchy title can help distinguish your campaign from the thousands of others like it!